 Hatchery precocious males were distributed differently than natural age 0 males on the spawning grounds (P = 0.03).
-However, their distribution differed only marginally from naturally produced precocious males when natural age classes were combined (alpha = 0.05; P = 0.07).
-A significant difference was not detected between natural origin age 0 and natural origin age 1 fish (G-test; P = 0.93), or between natural origin age 1 and hatchery precocious males (G-test; P = 0.22; Figure 2).
-An average of 25 percent of all hatchery precocious males observed on the spawning grounds were in the lowest spawning reach examined, where only 6 percent of natural origin age 0, and 14 percent of total natural origin precocious males were observed in this reach (Figure 2).
+Their distribution also differed significantly from that of naturally produced precocious males when both age classes were combined (P = 0.03).
+A significant difference was not detected between natural origin age 0 and natural origin age 1 fish (G-test; P = 0.94), or between natural origin age 1 and hatchery precocious males (G-test; P = 0.27; Figure 2).
+An average of 35 percent of all hatchery precocious males observed on the spawning grounds were in the lowest spawning reach examined, whereas only 6 percent of natural origin age 0, and 7 percent of total natural origin precocious males were observed in this reach (Figure 2).